rinigus/osmscout-server/README.md

 The server is written using Qt.
 The server can be used as a console or a Sailfish application.
-For console version, use osmscout-server_console.pro as a project.
+For console version, use osmscout-server_console.pro as a project, available in console subfolder.
 For Sailfish, use osmscout-server_silica.pro.

 ## Maps